ipfs/roadmap/README.md

 ### 2. Support Software Package Managers into entering the Distributed Web

 Software Package Managers are an ideal use-case for Content Addressing.
-Develeopers could fetch packages team mates on their local network instead of asking a centralized Package Registries and our tools could verify that the code we run is exactly the code that the authors intended.
+Developers could fetch packages team mates on their local network instead of asking a centralized Package Registries and our tools could verify that the code we run is exactly the code that the authors intended.
 - Kick-off a Package Managers Working Group to work closely with different Package Managers and understand each one challenges and needs.
 - Publish a report on the results from adding the NPM Registry to IPFS.
 - Meet the scalability and performance needs to serve the Package Management user-case.